awsdocs/amazon-fsx-windows-user-guide/doc_source/creating_alarms.md

 1. Choose **File System Metrics**, choose the metric you want to set the alarm for, and then choose **Select metric**\.

 1. In the **Conditions** section, choose the conditions you want for the alarm, and choose **Next**\.
+**Note**
+Metrics may not be published during file system maintenance for Single\-AZ file systems\.
+To prevent unnecessary and misleading alarm condition changes and to configure your alarms so that they are resilient to missing data points, see [ Configuring how CloudWatch alarms treat missing data](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html#alarms-and-missing-data) in the *Amazon CloudWatch User Guide*\.

 1. If you want CloudWatch to send you an email or SNS notification when the alarm state triggers the action, choose an alarm state for **Whenever this alarm state is**\.